 That being said, one would have to be as innocent as a newborn to not discern the scruffy stain of racism that is a part of the Obama Insult Brigade’s weaponry.
 Early in the Obama Era Teapublican partisans and others felt so liberated in the so-called post-racial America that they carried around signs and posters with Barack Obama being depicted as a sub-mythical stereotypical savage with a bone through his nose.

 Clearly some image consultancy consigned such obvious signs to the scrap heap, or at least to some place off camera.
 But the Confederate flags, the swastikas and the repeated references to President Obama as “not American” are all ladled from the same racist cesspool.

 We should not spend a lot of time worrying about a has been like Ted Nugent.
 We should be worried that a leader of the Teapublican Party who aspires to be president – that would be Texas Senator Ted Cruz – has no problems with Ted Nugent’s remarks and continues to appear with him in public.

-We should also be concerned that the spillover from these racist attacks can be seen on college campuses across this country most recently at the University of Mississippi where some miscreants thought that it would be a good idea to hang a noose around the neck of a James Meredith, the first black student at that school.
+We should also be concerned that the spillover from these racist attacks can be seen on college campuses across this country, most recently at the University of Mississippi where some miscreants thought that it would be a good idea to hang a noose around the neck of a statue of James Meredith, the first black student at that school.

 The point is that we are as far from a post racial America as we are from Mars.
 The point is that as long as racist language and racist behavior is tolerated and not shunned, as long as such behavior is embraced and not the proscribed, we will get to Mars sooner than we arrive at that post-racial America.